SkyeWint/TwitchPlays/README.md

 py -m pip install requests
 py -m pip install pygame
 py -m pip install tk
-py -m pip install mutagen.mp3
+py -m pip install mutagen

 Once Python is set up, simply change the Twitch username (or Youtube channel ID) in TwitchPlays_Main.py, and you SHOULD be ready to go.